JeremySeckinger/JeremySeckinger/README.md

  ## About me

-I am a software engineer focused on clean, maintainable HTML, CSS, and Javascript--utilizing PostgreSQL, MongoDB, Express, React, and Node.js for full stack applications.
-I work with clients across the US, but base myself out of Santa Barbara, CA where I'm lucky enough to be part of a brilliant tech community and enjoy the sunny beachside lifestyle.
+I am a software engineer with a background in entertainment production and world travel, and I love the way technology brings the world closer together.
+My contribution to the world is through software development, where I’m able to create immersive web applications that are accessible to everyone across the globe.
+My work is focused on clean, maintainable javascript, css, and html based applications—utilizing PostgreSQL, MongoDB, Express, React, and Node.js for full stack applications.
+I work with clients across the US and internationally, but base myself out of Santa Barbara, CA where I'm lucky enough to be part of a brilliant tech community and enjoy the sunny beachside lifestyle.

 ## My projects
 <table><tr><td valign="top" width="33%">